 “I’m not sure,” she said, frowning.
 “I don’t have much experience with these kinds of things.
 I know that some of the women back in Idris complained of not being able to have children as quickly as they wanted, so I think that maybe it doesn’t always happen immediately.
 But, I know other women who bore children almost exactly nine months after their wedding night.”

-He looked thoughtful.
+Susebron looked thoughtful.

 A year from now, I could be a mother, Siri thought.
 Oddly, it was the first time such a thing had occurred to her.
 She found the concept a little daunting.
 Up until a short time ago, she hadn’t even really thought of herself as an adult.

 Of course, she thought, feeling a bit sick, according to what we’ve been told, any children I bear the God King would be stillborn anyway.
 And, even if the child weren’t stillborn, then it was still in danger.
-The priests would spirit it away, then tell everyone that the child Returned that they’d already found was the real heir.
+If her assumptions were correct, then the priests would spirit her real child away, then replace it with a child Returned.
 Chances were that in such a case, Siri would be made to conveniently disappear as well.

 Bluefingers tried to warn me, she thought.
-He spoke of danger, not only to Susebron, but to myself and my child as well.
+He spoke of danger, not only to Susebron, but to myself.
 He said that now matter what I did, I wasn’t to bear Susebron a child.
 For the safety of both of us.

 Susebron was writing.